developersCradle/designg-patterns-and-software-architecture/Design Patterns in Java/src/Section 11/README.md

 ```

-- User don't want to use following initialization, therefore we are using Façade pattern. **We just want call one subsystem**
+- User don't want to use following initialization, therefore we are using Façade pattern. **We just want call one subsystem**.

-- Example below using **Façade**
+- Example below using **Façade**.

 ```